eltos/accelerated-jacow/template/paper.typ

 = Headings
-Headings, subsection headings and even third-level headings follow the JACoW style guide and are automatically transformed to all-caps case and word-caps case respectively.
+Headings, subsection headings and even third-level headings follow @JACoW's style guide and are automatically transformed to all-caps case and word-caps case respectively.
-Custom upper/lower case can be forced if required.
+Custom upper/lower case can be forced if required as shown below.

 #let nacl = [#upper[N]#lower[a]#upper[C]#lower[l]]